fleetingbytes/artix-installation/README.md

 Disallow Password authentication: `PasswordAuthentication no` Disable interactive password input (e.g. by keyboard): `KbdInteractiveAuthentication no` Use PAM `UsePAM yes`

+### nftables

+Nftables is the successor of iptables

 ### X.org